adworacz/zsmooth/README.md

 ```py
 core.zsmooth.InterQuartileMean(clip clip[, int[] radius])
 ```
+Smartish spatial blurring filter, works well as a prefilter.

+Works well with `limit_filter` from `vs-jetpack` (or similar) for limiting/thresholding.

-Performs an interquartile mean of a 3x3 grid.
-An interquartile mean is a mean (average) where the darkest 1/4 and brightest 1/4 of pixels are thrown out, and the remaining middle values are averaged.
+Performs an [interquartile mean](https://en.wikipedia.org/wiki/Interquartile_mean) of a 3x3 grid.
+An interquartile mean is a mean (average) where the darkest 1/4 and brightest 1/4 of pixels in the grid are thrown out, and the remaining middle values are averaged.
+This prevents the extremes from skewing the average.

-Essentially, this is a smartish blurring filter, and works well as a prefilter for more advanced filters like SMDegrain, etc.

 Future versions will support 5x5 (and maybe 7x7).